 Service operation name: Nnef_ServiceParameter_Notify

 Description: This service operation is used by the NEF to notify a Service Parameter Authorisation Update (e.g. to revoke an authorization) to AF.
-Forwards a notification event related to the invocation of Nnef_ServiceParameter service to the AF, e.g. the notification of outcome of UE Policies Delivery to AF.
+Forwards a notification event related to the invocation of Nnef_ServiceParameter service to the AF, e.g. the notification of outcome of UE Policies Delivery to AF or the notification that QoS targets can no longer (or can again) be fulfilled to AF.

 Inputs, Required: Transaction Reference ID, GPSI, External Group Id, any UE, Event ID, Result.

 The Transaction Reference ID identifies the AF request for service specific parameter provisioning that the event report is related to.
-The event ID may be the UE Policies delivery outcome defined in clause 4.15.6.7.
+The event ID may be the UE Policies delivery outcome defined in clause 4.15.6.7 or any event ID defined in clause 6.1.3.18 of TS 23.503 [20].
 The GPSI is the identifier of the UE for which the event report is related to.

 Inputs, Optional: DNN, S-NSSAI, Event Information (defined on a per Event ID basis, for UE Policies delivery outcome it may include the result of the UE Policies delivery procedure and for unsuccessful results, an identifier of the reason), authorization update information (e.g. authorization revocation cause).